Therapeutic Uses of Ampakines

 Scientists continue to delve into the neuroanatomical, neurochemical, and molecular basis of wakefulness, which remains largely a mystery.
 It is known that multiple brain areas (hypothalamus, thalamus, and basal forebrain) must integrate and relay information from the brainstem to the cortex for the brain to be wakeful.
 Britain's Academy of Medical Sciences projects that cognitive enhancement drugs will eventually become widespread and prompt regulation.
 The think-tank Furturelab reported to the British government that enhancement drugs may have to be subsidized so wealthy children do not gain an unfair advantage over their poorer classmates.

-Do you want a “super-memory”?
+Do you want a "super-memory"?
 Maybe not.
 People with huge memories are often poor at problem-solving and remembering so much seems to degrade the ability to generalize – which is a hallmark of intelligence.
 It might be that the memory capacity of the healthy young adult or teen is optimal.
 Ampakines and similar drugs may find the most demand for age-related memory decline, and certainly for mental illnesses like Alzheimer's and Huntington's.
+Some worry that long-term use of ampakines will have a negative effect on neural plasticity, especially in the brains of children.
+But there is very little data.

 Piracatem, a well-known favorite of the "smart drug" community, can be considered an ampakine.
 It helps with memory.